Wolvin-NET/prophuntx/Prop_Hunt_Menu_Guide.md

 - Use Legacy Model List
 Determine on How Model Browser will *list* the models. `[0]` = All Playermodels (by using `player_manager.AddValidModel()`) or `[1]` = Use Legacy List from `list.Get('PlayerOptionsModel')`.
 You might have to create a custom List if you're using List `(1)` to make them appears on *Model Browser* menu.
 - Additional Jump Power multiplier for Props
 Set a Multiplier How High for Props to jump.
-Default is `1.4`.
+Default is `1.5`.
 This is caused due to Player's Hull difference that causes the jump height become decreased for small props.
+- Additional Jump Power multiplier for Hunters
+Same as above, but for Hunters.
+Default is `1`.
 - Developer: Enable Customized Prop Entities Model Hull/Boundaries (OBB) Modifier from config data
 Enable a overrides for Entities' OBB Hulls/Boundaries (Mins/Max).
 This helps to fix any taller or wider props to use a fixed Player-sized Hulls for example.
 - Developer: Reload OBB Modifier data every round restarts